-At this moment, the number of bubble tea outlets has stretched around Singapore, making it accessible to everyone.
+At this moment, the number of bubble tea outlets has stretched around Malaysia, making it accessible to everyone.
 Different brands and varieties of the product are currently being sold across the country, helping people not to miss their cravings for bubble tea.

 Compared to the usual iced coffee, bubble teas are much cheaper.
 Considering, there are tons of flavors to pick on.
-Each cup of bubble tea costs as cheap as SGD2.
+Each cup of bubble tea costs as cheap as RM5.
 Some outlets may cost more than other bubble tea outlets, yet are still considered cheap.

 Various flavors to choose from